What is integrated analytics?

 An integrated analytics platform provides an end-to-end solution for delivering business intelligence from multiple data sources.
 This system gives users clear visualizations of up-to-the-minute data, as well as providing services such as revenue forecasts, trend predictions, and marketing strategy assessments — all in one place.

 Savvy companies realize the importance of making decisions based on insights from their data, so they find ways to infuse data analytics into employees’ daily workflows.
-Another use of integrated analytics is synthesizing these data insights into customer-facing products and apps, increasing stickiness and driving new revenue.
+Another use of integrated analytics is synthesizing these data insights into customer-facing products and apps (also known as embedded analytics), increasing stickiness and driving new revenue.
 An app that tracks how fast a user runs a mile is cool, but an app that tells them how fast they ran that mile compared to everyone else running that route, or their mile time compared to others in their gender, age range, and weight range?
 That will keep users returning to the app, if only to keep seeking a first-place rating!

 Benefits and importance of integrated business intelligence